Libberator/AdventOfCodeTemplate/README.md

 When you run the Test Runner, it will create test cases for you based off of your `D##TestCase.yaml` files

-Don't have any test files yet?
+Don't have any test case files yet?
 Run the generator (made as an Explicit Test) and it will automatically generate test case template files for you, matching which `Solution.cs` files you have.
 Recommend doing that after you've run `init`

+### Known Limitation(s)

-Why Yaml?
-It supports multi-line inputs very nicely (JSON does not), and there's very little boilerplate or distracting syntax (e.g. XML/HTML tags).
-I could've created my own format and parser, but that would needlessly add a barrier to entry for other people to use this project
+I chose Yaml because it supports multi-line inputs very nicely (default JSON does not), and there's very little boilerplate or distracting syntax.
+However, a known problem is when the **first line of the Input starts with white-space** (e.g. Year 2022, Days [5](https://adventofcode.com/2022/day/5) & [22](https://adventofcode.com/2022/day/22)).
+It won't know how to parse it.
+As a workaround (read: hack), you can:
+- Place a dummy character at the start of the first line only if it won't affect your solution
+- Otherwise, you can manually make it a long single-line "string in quotes" with newline `\n` characters

 ### Custom Test Values
 Some puzzles have test cases that require a different parameter for your solver to use (e.g. specific grid size or number